 This program emphasizes experiential learning to enhance your resume, help you explore career opportunities, immerse yourself in current events, and have a wonderful summer in D.C.!

 Before you arrive, an internship placement advisor with extensive internship experience will assist you in finding a position.
 Advisors provide resume, cover letter, and interview help, as well as suggestions of organizations for you to consider.
 Students complete applications independently, as is typical in D.C., but are assisted throughout the process and benefit from the program’s 60 year history and your advisor’s many personal connections.

 You will learn directly from guest speakers and site visits during your weekly seminars.
 Students visit such places as:

 - The Supreme Court of the United States

-Then, discuss current events related to these and other key actors in active-learning style classes with students from all over the country.
-These innovative classes, expert instruction, guest speakers and site visits, and diverse assignments enable you to learn about professional and personal opportunities, strengthen your resume, gain real-world experience, all while earning academic credit.
+You'll also discuss current events in active-learning style classes with students from all over the country.
+These innovative classes, expert instruction, guest speakers, site visits, and diverse assignments enable you to learn about professional and personal opportunities, strengthen your resume, gain real-world experience, all while earning academic credit.

 With all of Washington at your fingertips, it's the perfect time to

 complete an optional research project on a topic of your choosing.
 This is not

 your traditional research paper.
 This paper encourages you to use your access to the

 leading professionals in your field as you conduct first-hand interviews